Climate grant illustrates growth in philanthropy-funded news | Business

 The Knight Foundation, one of the largest journalism funders, is now primarily focused on helping deliver local news on digital platforms, said Alberto Ibarguen, its chief executive officer.
 He bore witness to a change in attitude among funders who now see journalism as a civic obligation.

 Ibarguen called it ''one of those overnight sensations that took a long time to build.”
-Another major funder, the Ford Foundation, distributed USD 32.5 million for journalism projects last year, up from USD 17 million in 2019.
-That includes USD 2 million to an effort to provide more opportunities for minority journalists in Detroit.
+Another major funder, the Ford Foundation, distributed $32.5 million for journalism projects last year, up from $17 million in 2019.
+That includes $2 million to an effort to provide more opportunities for minority journalists in Detroit.

-Carovillano said he's noticed a difference in morale in his organisation because of the growth achieved through new funding.
+Carovillano said he's noticed a difference in morale in his organization because of the growth achieved through new funding.

 “I think it has changed the mindset of the newsroom a little bit,” he said.
 “After years of basically feeling a little beleaguered, people are proud that they're part of an organisation that is dreaming really big and actually has the ability to do it.”
 While no one underestimates the business challenges that remain for journalism, the Lensfest Institute's Medonia said philanthropic efforts have at least changed the conversation.